Zuzana Hofmannová

 Zuzana Hofmannová, née Charvátová (15 June 1959 – 31 July 2012, Broad Peak, Pakistan) was a Czech mountaineer, alpinist, and rock climber.
-She summitted four eight-thousanders: Shishapangma, Cho Oyu, Manaslu, and Broad Peak, becoming the first Czech woman on top of three of them, Shishapangma, Manaslu and Broad Peak.
+She summited four eight-thousanders: Shishapangma, Cho Oyu, Manaslu, and Broad Peak, becoming the first Czech woman on top of three of them, Shishapangma, Manaslu and Broad Peak.

 Climbing career

 Hofmannová first encountered mountain climbing from a television documentary about Nanga Parbat when she was 15.
 She would go on to become one of the top Czech mountaineers of her generation and ranked among the top European alpine climbers in the 1980s.

 Early climbs

 Hofmannová first started rock climbing in Labské Údolí, in the Elbe Valley, against her parents' permission.
 In 1979, she joined the Czech climbing association where she was coached by Václav Širl.
 She soon gained attention for her climbing.
 In 1982 she made the first female free ascent and also the first winter ascent of Piz Badile alongside Alenou Stehlíkovou, via the Direttissima Isherwood-Kosterlitz route.

 In 1985, she summited Huascarán (6655 m) in Peru's Cordillera Blanca as part of an all-female expedition team.
 By 1988 she had made over 100 ascents across different routes in the High Tatras.